Uganda: Bujagali Energy-08/Bujagali

 Worker health & safety and compensation

 The Bujagali Energy project comprises the development, construction, and maintenance of a run-of-the-river power plant with a capacity of up to 250 MW on the River Nile in Uganda.
-Bujagali Energy Ltd. also managed the construction of approximately 100 kilometers of 132 kV transmission line on behalf of the Uganda Electricity Transmission Company Ltd. to improve transfer of electricity from the plant.
+Bujagali Energy Ltd. also managed the construction of approximately 100 kilometers of 132 kV transmission line on behalf of the Uganda Electricity Transmission Company Ltd. to improve the transfer of electricity from the plant.

-Bujagali Energy Ltd is a Public Private Partnership owned by Industrial Promotion Services (Kenya) Ltd., the industrial development arm of the Aga Khan Fund for Economic Development and SG Bujagali Holdings, Ltd., an affiliate of Sithe Global Power LLC (US).
-IFC (#24408 and #33022) and MIGA (#6732) are supporting the $750 million project along with several other international financial institutions, including the International Development Association, African Development Bank and European Investment Bank.
+Bujagali Energy Ltd is a Public Private Partnership owned by Industrial Promotion Services (Kenya) Ltd., the industrial development arm of the Aga Khan Fund for Economic Development, and SG Bujagali Holdings, Ltd., an affiliate of Sithe Global Power LLC (US).
+IFC (#24408 and #33022) and MIGA (#6732) are supporting the $750 million project along with several other international financial institutions, including the International Development Association, African Development Bank, and European Investment Bank.
 IFC’s investment comprises $130 million in A and C loans, and MIGA issued a $115 million guarantee to World Power Holdings Luxembourg S.à.r.l., a subsidiary of Sithe Global Power, for its investment in the project.

 The complaint was submitted to CAO in June 2017 by a former employee of the former construction contractor, Salini Costruttori.
-The complainant claims that in 2009, during the time he was employed at the project site he suffered an injury that caused him severe chronic backache, for which he has not received any compensation.
+The complainant claims that in 2009, during the time he was employed at the project site, he suffered an injury that caused him severe chronic backache, for which he has not received any compensation.

 CAO found the Bujagali Energy-08 complaint eligible for further assessment in July 2017 and conducted an assessment of the complaint.
 In March 2018, CAO completed the assessment.
 While the complainant had expressed an interest in participating in a dispute resolution process, the company declined to participate due to reasons that are reported in the CAO Assessment Report.
-Therefore, in accordance to CAO’s Operational Guidelines the case was referred to CAO’s compliance function for appraisal of IFC and MIGA’s due diligence.
+Therefore, in accordance with CAO’s Operational Guidelines, the case was referred to CAO’s compliance function for appraisal of IFC and MIGA’s due diligence.